Unas: Contemporaneous sources

 The primary contemporaneous sources attesting to Unas's activities are the many reliefs from his pyramid complex.
 Excluding these, surprisingly few documents dating to Unas's reign have survived to this day, considering the 30-year length that later records give for his reign.
 Excavations at Abusir, the royal necropolis of the Fifth Dynasty, have produced only four dated inscriptions safely attributable to Unas.
 They explicitly mention his third, fourth, sixth and eighth years on the throne.
 Unas also left a rock inscription on the island of Elephantine, next to the First Cataract of the Nile in Nubia.

 In addition, several alabaster vases bearing Unas's cartouche are known.
 A complete vessel and additional fragments originating from Byblos on the Levantine coast are now in the National Museum of Beirut.
 A vase of unknown provenance is located in the National Archaeological Museum of Florence and reads "Horus Wadjtawy, living eternally, king of Upper and Lower Egypt, son of Ra, Unas, living eternally".
 (Note: Inventory number 3253.)
 Another vessel, of unknown origins, is on display at the Louvre Museum.
 It is a 17 cm, 13.2 cm globular alabaster vase finely decorated with a falcon with outstretched wings and two uraei, or rearing cobras, holding ankh signs surrounding Unas's cartouche.
 An ointment jar bearing Unas's cartouche and Horus name is in the Brooklyn Museum.
 Finally, a fragment of a calcite vase rim bearing two cartouches of Unas is on display in the Petrie Museum.
 (Note: Reference number UC13258.)

 Family

 Unas assumed the throne at the death of his predecessor Djedkare Isesi.
-Djedkare is thought to have been Unas's father, in spite of the complete lack of evidence bearing on the question.
+Djedkare is thought to have been Unas's father, despite of the complete lack of evidence bearing on the question.
 The succession from Djedkare Isesi to Unas seems to have been smooth.

 Unas had at least two queens, Nebet and Khenut, who were buried in a large double mastaba adjacent to their husband's pyramid.